 This stage completes the EAA by providing formal approval of its findings.
+STAGE FIVE.
+Sections 5a and 5b are completed by the E&D Section

-Sections 4a, b, c, d and e are completed by the E&D Section.
-At 4f the EAA goes to the host Assessor who will arrange for the committee or governance body that oversees the policy or function area to approve or make specific responses to some, or each of the sections 4c, d and e.
+Once steps 5a and 5b are complete the E&D Section will return the EAA to the Assessor who will arrange for the relevant Committee Secretary to submit the EAA to the Committee or governance body that oversees the policy or function area.
+The relevant body may agree to the whole EAA or make specific responses to some or each of the Actions outlined in STAGE FOUR.
 These decisions need to be recorded in the minutes of the meeting.
-Host Committee or governance body endorsement is at 4f to 4j.
-EAARG endorses the EAA at 4k and 4l.
+The Committee Secretary will then complete section 5c.

-When sections 4f to 4j are complete, submit to the E&D section (EAA@admin.cam.ac.uk).
-Stage 4 will be completed by the E&D section, who will contact the Assessor to confirm completion of the EAA.
+When section 5c is complete, submit the EAA FORM to the E&D Section (EAA@admin.cam.ac.uk)

+Section 5d will be completed by the E&D Section who will contact the Assessor to confirm completion of the EAA.

 The University is required by law to report how it meets its public equality duties.
 This is done in part through the completion of EAAs, which show due regard and are reported through the EAA Schedule annually.
-The E&D section, on behalf of the University, has responsibility for holding information on EAAs for potential public scrutiny.
+The E&D Section, on behalf of the University, has responsibility for holding information on EAAs for potential public scrutiny.

-Appendix: A-Z Definition of Terms
+Annex A: Definition of Terms